schulle4u/yellow-extensions-schulle4u/antispam/README.md

 `address` = email address to obfuscate, e.g. `example@yourdomain.com`
 `displaytext` = an optional text for the email link, otherwise address will be used.

-This extension uses a combination of two techniques for email protection [ROT13](http://en.wikipedia.org/wiki/ROT13) and CSS rtl.
+This extension provides a more effective alternative to the built-in email protection from Markdown.
+It uses a combination of two techniques for email protection [ROT13](http://en.wikipedia.org/wiki/ROT13) and CSS rtl.
 Works with or without javascript, but requires a css-capable browser.
 If your browser doesn't support javascript or you have blocked it, a pure css method is used to show the obfuscated email address.
 Text browsers or screen-reader text views therefore cannot correctly display the address.
-In terms of accessibility and usability you should consider another method to provide a proper email address.
-Please note that all common obfuscation method have their advantages and disadvantages.

 ## Developer